hyphacoop/one.compost.digital/content/pieces/seeding-the-wild/index.md

 The commons are cared for by the those that directly inhabit and gain from its wealth.
 But these are repeatedly fenced in, the soils stolen for monocultures, monocrops, monobytes, streamlined by singular metrics of value.
 Who cares about the wild lands and the living when you can sell tulips! {{< footnote "tulips" >}}

-{{< figure src="dandelion-commons.png" alt="A crows-eye view of a small village.
+{{< figure src="dandelion-commons.png" class="has-shadow" alt="A crows-eye view of a small village.
 One road leads to an arena with a towering dandelion in it.
 Other roads lead to a dense network graph." caption="Image via magma collective">}}

 ## Unwilding: from meadows to monocultures